 Essentially the most common knee injuries is an anterior cruciate ligament (ACL) sprain or tear.
-Athletes who engage in high intense sports like soccer, football, and basketball are more inclined to injure their anterior cruciate ligaments.
-It is highly likely that surgery is required to regain full use of your knee for those who have injured their anterior cruciate ligaments.
+Athletes who engage in high intensity sports like soccer, football, and basketball are more inclined to injure their anterior cruciate ligaments.
+It is highly likely that surgery is required to regain full use of your knee for those who have injured their ACL.
 It all depends on several factors, including the seriousness of your injury along with your level of activity.

 Anatomy of the knee

-About 50 % of injuries to the anterior cruciate ligament occur together with injury to other structures inside the knee, which include articular cartilage, meniscus, and other ligaments.
-Injured ligaments are viewed as “sprains” and therefore are graded on the basis severity.
+About 50 % of anterior cruciate ligament injuries occur together with other structures inside the knee.
+These include articular cartilage, meniscus, and other ligaments.
+Injured ligaments are viewed as “sprains” and therefore are graded on the basis of severity.

 Grade 1 Sprains – usually only mildly damaged.
-The ligament is often slightly stretched, but remains capable to ensure the knee joint is stable.
+The ligament is slightly stretched and remains capable of keeping the knee joint stable.

 After you injure your anterior cruciate ligament, you would possibly hear a “popping” noise and you’ll feel your knee give out from under you.
 Other typical symptoms include:

-Treatment for an ACL tear can vary based on a person’s individual needs.
-For example, the young athlete associated with agility sports will most probably require surgery to soundly resume sports.
+Treatment for an ACL tear can vary – based on a person’s individual needs.
+The young athlete associated with agility sports for example will most probably require surgery to soundly resume sports.
 The less active, usually older, individual might possibly get back to a quieter lifestyle without surgery.

 Bracing.
 Your chiropractor may recommend a brace to guard your knee from instability.
 You may be give crutches to help your knee and keep you putting weight on your leg.